 Regular feedback from end-users & Accurate Business Forecast

 When you integrate automation across most of the operation processes, you would have more accurate business predictions.
 This is also ensured by executing continuous application performance monitoring.
 Enterprises can exceed their value delivery by providing rapid feedback and flawless product operations.

 The DevOps methodology is all about alignment & collaboration between development and operations teams and across different departments.
 Many financial services providers have geographically dispersed enterprises and typically outsource their business operations.
 Thus, effective collaboration between teams is crucial for achieving and maintaining operational stability.

 Cost-efficient business operations

 Isn’t it exciting when all those perks also come with the opportunity to reduce costs?
 And yes, you guessed it-automation.
-Essentially, the DevOps empowered cycle cuts cost by reducing engineers’ manual work and shortens time-to-market.
+Essentially, the DevOps-empowered cycle cuts costs by reducing engineers’ manual work and shortens time-to-market.
 Practically it may be that you need a smaller team for infrastructure management, as well as you dynamically scale your infrastructure up and down depending on the traffic you get.

 DevOps methodology also reduces the cost of computation as it enables you to dispose of good application design, better-predicted cost analyses, and good execution policies.